canalplus/rx-player/doc/architecture/source-buffers/index.md

 ensure that the volume of data before and ahead of the current position does not grow into a larger value than what is configured.

-One of them is created per SourceBuffer.

 ## The SegmentInventory ########################################################

-The ``SegmentInventory`` keeps track of which segments is currently bufferized to avoid unnecessary re-downloadings of them.
+The ``SegmentInventory`` keeps track of which segments are currently bufferized to avoid unnecessary re-downloads.

 You can have more information on it in [the SegmentInventory documentation](./segment_inventory.md).